Language: EN

 let person: { name: string, age: number } = { name: "Luis", age: 25 };

-In the rest of the course, we will delve into the different available types and how to use them, as they are the main attraction of TypeScript.
+In the rest of the course, we will delve deeper into the different available types and how to use them, as they are the main attraction of TypeScript

 Type Inference

-In TypeScript, the compiler can automatically infer the type of a variable based on the value assigned to it.
+In TypeScript, the compiler can automatically infer the type of a variable based on the value we assign to it.

 This means that it is not always necessary to explicitly specify the type of a variable, as TypeScript can deduce it by itself.